CATEGORY > Customer Success Strategy

 After conversing with numerous finance professionals from tech start-ups, I discovered that they’re most interested in the overall human resource budget, sales and marketing budget, product development and R&D budget, and other general expenses.
 Given that these departments consume a majority of the budget, to some degree, I can understand this prioritization.

-However, with SaaS driving the tech start-up economy, it’s also essential to dedicate finances to the customer funnel.
-Without setting up an ideal budget at the end of a fiscal year, you can’t expect your management to fund your projects and help you with your vision for customer success.
 Additionally, it will aid in the proper planning and implementation of the respective projects.
-Planned spending will result in a reduction in cost, and will allow easy comparison of projected and actual results and performance evaluation.
+Planned spending will result in a cost reduction, and will allow easy comparison of projected and actual results and performance evaluation.

 This is by no means an exhaustive list, but it can be a starting point for anyone trying to design a budget for Customer Success.
 You can take this list and modify it to fit your needs by adding or removing headers as you see fit.